jasoncortella/SFConcerts/README.md

 # SFConcerts

 ## What is this?
-People of the S.F.
-Bay Area.
-Ever been at the computer, and wondered, 'hmm, any decent live music this week?'
-Well, now you can instantly check from the command line!
-Big thanks to http://www.foopee.com/punk/the-list/ for the data, this is simply a tool to instantly check the site from the command line.
+Live in the S.F.
+Bay Area?

+Ever wondered, 'Hmm, any decent live music this week?'

+Use this tool to instantly check from the command line!

 ## Usage
 1 - Download SFconcerts.py